iamdtang/skaterdav85.github.io/_posts/2019-08-02-handling-foreign-key-attributes-in-an-api-with-ember-data.md

 let sanctuary = sanctuaries.findBy('id', animal.sanctuaryId);
 ```

 Not bad, but it can be tedious to write if it occurs in multiple places and if there are multiple foreign key type of attributes.
+Also, this extra code makes the app unnecessarily more complex.

-We can do better though and eliminate this lookup by leveraging a `belongsTo` relationship.
+We can do better and eliminate this lookup by leveraging a `belongsTo` relationship.

 Instead, we'll define our `animal` model like this: